fjwright/Run-REDUCE/docs/index.md

   as necessary.
 Previous input is remembered and can be scrolled through, edited and re-input.
 A final terminator can be added automatically if appropriate when input is sent to REDUCE.
-* Options to make the REDUCE input prompt bold and to colour the input/output display based on the input mode or redfront.
+* Split or tabbed panes running independent REDUCE processes.
-* Menu options to handle REDUCE file input/output and load standard REDUCE packages, similar to the facilities provided by the CSL REDUCE GUI.
+* Menu items to handle REDUCE file input/output and load standard REDUCE packages, similar to the facilities provided by the CSL REDUCE GUI.
+* Menu options to make the REDUCE input prompt bold and to colour the input/output display based on the input mode or redfront.
+* Templates to construct structured expressions and statements.
 * Easy access to the Run-REDUCE-FX User Guide and the standard documentation distributed with REDUCE as HTML or PDF files.
-* Split or tabbed panes running independent REDUCE processes.

 In future I hope to implement typeset-style display of mathematics.